Model Editing at Scale leads to Gradual and Catastrophic Forgetting

-We find that ROME and MEMIT outperform MEND and fine-tuning baselines at scale, but edits made by ROME and MEMIT are not as localized as they are believed to be.
-New edits consistently bleed into other facts stored in the model, including the previously edited facts.
+We find that ROME and MEMIT outperform MEND and fine-tuning baselines at scale, but edits made by ROME and MEMIT are not as localized as previously believed to be.
+We show that new edits consistently bleed into other facts stored in the model.
 We also find the model editing methods are prone to gradual and catastrophic forgetting.
 To the best of our knowledge, our work is the first to associate model editing methods with catastrophic forgetting.
 We define gradual forgetting as a progressive loss of ability of the model to perform its regular functions as the model is continuously modified through knowledge edits.
 This includes forgetting the ability to recall previously edited facts as well doing downstream tasks.
-Gradual forgetting is followed by sudden or catastrophic forgetting \citep{catastrophic, catastophic2}, where the model gets crippled due to a single update made to the model.
-We call such edits made to the model \textit{\textbf{disabling edits}}.
+For ROME and MEMIT, gradual forgetting is followed by sudden or catastrophic forgetting \citep{catastrophic, catastophic2}, where the model gets crippled due to a single update made to the model.
+We name these edits - \textit{\textbf{disabling edits}}.
 A disabling edit decapitates the model - new knowledge edits are no longer successful on the model, the model forgets all previously edited facts and is unable to perform any downstream tasks.
-We also analyze different properties of and reasons behind such disabling edits.
+We also study different properties of these disabling edits.
 With this paper we highlight some serious limitations of current model editing techniques, especially their lack of robustness when scaled and call for further research in developing scalable model editing methods.
 Our code can be found \href{https://github.com/scalable-model-editing/gradual-catastrophic-forgetting}{here}.